Admissions Timetable & Checklist

 - family photograph

-- school records and testing/evaluations (please include samples of school work)
+- samples of school work

 - non-refundable application fee ($75 for the Grade school, $50 for Early Childhood)

-5. Interview: Upon receipt of the application packet, an interview will be set up for both parents and child with two teachers; your child’s prospective class teacher and another member of our faculty.
+5. Interview: Upon receipt of your application packet, an interview will be set up for both parents and child with two teachers; your child’s prospective class teacher and another member of our faculty.
 Following the interview, a decision will be made toward continuing the admissions process.

 For Nursery and Kindergarten, the teachers will have an opportunity to get to know your child through his/her play while you get to know the teachers and learn more about the program.
 The parents and teachers will have an in-depth discussion about your child’s home life, parents’ long-range goals, goals of the curriculum, how the school partners with families in an ongoing relationship to support the healthy development of the child and the class, and answer any questions you may have.

 For First Grade, parents and a Kindergarten and Grades teacher will have an in-depth discussion about your child’s educational background, parents’ long-range goals, the class community, the curriculum, how the school partners with families in an ongoing relationship to support the healthy development of the child and the class, and answer any questions you may have.
-During this time, your child will receive an Extra Lesson assessment to gain a picture of the child’s sensory-motor development for academic readiness.

-If at any point in the admissions process it is determined that our school’s admissions criteria are not able to be met, our admissions director will call you to close the process.
+If at any point in the admissions process it is determined that our school’s admissions criteria are not able to be met, our Admissions Director will call you to close the process.

 7. Enrollment: A decision letter and contracts will be mailed March 10 and will be due back, with a $200 enrollment deposit, within 10 days.
-Wait-listed applicants will
+Wait-listed applicants will be notified of openings as soon as they arise.

 8. School Entrance: Upon enrollment, you can expect to receive the following to support your transition into the school: